honzabrecka/using-ant-to-build-flash/README.md

 Mastering
 ---------

+### DRY

-Do not repeat yourself, use `${ant.project.name}` as can be seen in *Example 15 - generating ASDoc*.
+Do not repeat yourself, use `${ant.project.name}` as can be seen in [Example 15 - generating ASDoc](#example-15---generating-asdoc).

+#### Example 17 - do not halt FlexUnit tests on failure

-When you run your FlexUnit tests on CI machine and some test fails, your build ends.
-But it ends before the report generation, so your statistics can't be updated and you don't know which test fails.
+When you run your FlexUnit tests on CI machine and any test fails, your build ends.
+But it ends before the report generation, so your statistics can't be updated and you don't know which test fails and why.
 Therefore flexunit task offers `failureproperty`:

-#### Example 17 - do not halt FlexUnit tests on failure

 ```
 ...